ianleon/Blog/episodes/ep2.md

 [Optimize the Core Image pipeline for your video app ](https://developer.apple.com/wwdc20/10008).
 It's a short WWDC session that explains how to get the best performance in this situation and it explains why this view was configured this way.

 Now for the SwiftUI part.
-Aside from a few differences, This part will be similar to setting up the plain view finder from the previous article.
+Aside from minor differences, This part will be similar to setting up the plain view finder from the previous article.

 ```swift
 struct MetalViewfinder: UIViewRepresentable {